 - The teacher in question should convey to the parent in question that their concerns are duly noted and will be taken seriously. - No admissions as to the acceptability or otherwise of the teacher's actions should be made.
-However, the teacher should not seek to transfer blame to another member of staff, the student or the parents themselves. - The teacher should assure the parent that their concerns will be investigated further in a prompt manner, following which, further contact will be made with the parent in order to address their concerns. - The teacher should ask the parent whether they are happy for the matter to be dealt with by the teacher or whether they would prefer the Principal or another member of staff to be involved in the process.
+However, the teacher should not seek to transfer blame to another member of staff, the student or the parents themselves. - The teacher should assure the parent that their concerns will be investigated further in a prompt manner, following which, further contact will be made with the parent in order to address their concerns. - The teacher should ask the parent whether they are happy for the matter to be dealt with by the teacher or whether they would prefer the Head of School or another member of staff to be involved in the process.
 As far as practicable, the requests of all parties should be complied with.

-Complaint made to another staff member (the complaint manager)
+Complaint made to another staff member ('the Complaint Manager')

-In this situation, the matter should be dealt with by the teacher against whom the complaint has been made, in conjunction with the complaint manager and the Principal.
+In this situation, the matter should be dealt with by the teacher against whom the complaint has been made, in conjunction with the Complaint Manager and the Executive Principal.

-- The complaint manager should convey to the parent in question that their concerns are duly noted and will be taken seriously. - No admissions as to the acceptability or otherwise of the actions of the teacher in question should be made.
-The complaint manager should not seek to transfer blame to another member of staff, the student or the parents themselves. - The Complaint manager should assure the parent that their concerns will be investigated further in a prompt manner, following which, further contact will be made with the parent in order to address their concerns. - The Complaint manager should indicate that the concern will be brought to the attention of the teacher against whom the complaint has been made. - The parent should also be informed that, the complaint may also be brought to the attention of the Principal (to prevent internal staff conflict).
+- The Complaint Manager should convey to the parent in question that their concerns are duly noted and will be taken seriously. - No admissions as to the acceptability or otherwise of the actions of the teacher in question should be made.
+The Complaint Manager should not seek to transfer blame to another member of staff, the student or the parents themselves. - The Complaint Manager should assure the parent that their concerns will be investigated further in a prompt manner, following which, further contact will be made with the parent in order to address their concerns. - The Complaint Manager should indicate that the concern will be brought to the attention of the teacher against whom the complaint has been made. - The parent should also be informed that, the complaint may also be brought to the attention of the Executive Principal (to prevent internal staff conflict).

-Complaint made to the Principal
+Complaint made to the Executive Principal

-In this situation, the matter should be dealt with by the Principal.
+In this situation, the matter should be dealt with by the Executive Principal.

-- The Principal should convey to the parent in question that their concerns are duly noted and will be taken seriously. - No admissions as to the acceptability or otherwise of the teacher's actions should be made.
-The Principal should not seek to transfer blame to another member of staff, the student or the parents themselves. - At their discretion, the Principal may encourage the parent to speak with the teacher directly. - The Principal should assure the parent that their concerns will be investigated further in a prompt manner, following which, further contact will be made with the parent in order to address their concerns.
+- The Executive Principal should convey to the parent in question that their concerns are duly noted and will be taken seriously. - No admissions as to the acceptability or otherwise of the teacher's actions should be made.
+The Executive Principal should not seek to transfer blame to another member of staff, the student or the parents themselves. - At their discretion, the Executive Principal may encourage the parent to speak with the teacher directly. - The Executive Principal should assure the parent that their concerns will be investigated further in a prompt manner, following which, further contact will be made with the parent in order to address their concerns.